gwatkinson/NLP_Assemblee/README.md

 ### Pre-commit

-If you want to contribute, please install the pre-commit hooks:
+If you want to contribute, please install the pre-commit hooks (in the root folder with git and with the enviromnent activated):
 ```
 pre-commit install
 ```
+This installs hooks to /.git/hooks

 and run it once against the code:
 ```
 pre-commit run --all-files